 Careful planning is both necessary and wise.
-You will be required to prove to the university, to the consular officer (the person at the U.S. Consulate who issues visa stamps), and perhaps to the U.S. Immigration and Naturalization Service that you have sufficient funds to cover your living expenses (housing, food, clothing, etc) and health insurance, as well as university's tuition and fees.
+You will be required to prove to the university, to the consular officer (the person at the U.S. Consulate who issues visa stamps), and perhaps to the U.S. Customs and Border Protection that you have sufficient funds to cover your living expenses (housing, food, clothing, etc) and health insurance, as well as university's tuition and fees.

 So how much money will you need?
 You can get a general idea about expenses by looking at catalogs or application information provided by the university.
 Remember, however, that tuition rates vary tremendously.
 State (public) universities are generally, but not always, less expensive than private institutions.
 Some private institutions may be able to offer scholarships that state schools can not.
 Two-year or community colleges are usually less expensive than colleges and universities offering bachelor's and graduate degrees.